wolfalders/wolfalders.github.io/_pages/about.md

 Swahili tomb, Kunduchi, Tanzania.

 ## Research Agenda
-My research spans the last 2000 years of East African history, from the earliest migrations of pastoralists, foragers, and agriculturalists to the eastern African coast to the emergence of socially stratified, urban mercantile societies and local responses to colonial rule.
-I investigate the factors that shaped sedentism, urbanism, and the formation of hierarchical and heterarchical social arrangements in Swahili towns and cities, and use regional-scale environmental data to theorize the anthropogenic impacts of these activities.
+I research the emergence of socially stratified, urban mercantile societies in eastern Africa.
+I research the factors that shaped sedentism, urbanism, and the formation of hierarchical and heterarchical social arrangements in Swahili towns and cities, and use regional-scale environmental data to theorize the anthropogenic impacts of these activities.
 This research highlights the agency of small-scale, non-elite, and rural societies in shaping transformations at the scale of landscapes, regions, and global socioecological systems.

 This long-term approach bridges disciplinary siloes of prehistory-history or precolonial-colonial periodization which artificially limit our understandings of social processes.
 Furthermore, I draw on the insights of archaeological data in the longue durée to inform contemporary approaches to Anthropocene challenges like climate change.